 Open daily from Memorial Day Weekend through mid-July, 9 a.m. to 5 p.m.
 Additional days and times as posted at park.
-Open weekends from mid-August thru mid-October, 9 a.m. to 5 p.m.
+Open weekends from mid-August thru mid-October, 9 a.m. to 5 p.m. (confirm operating hours with park prior to visit).
 Tours run on the half-hour.
-Only same day reservations are accepted and they must be made in-person at the Twin Caves shack.
+Only same day reservations are accepted, and they must be made in-person at the Twin Caves Building.
 Cost is $3 per person.
 Children under age 3 and pets are not allowed on the tour.
 Food and drinks not allowed on boats.
 Guides pull the boats through a stream passage while highlighting cave formations and searching for cave animals (the endangered blind cavefish is a common sighting).

 Open daily from May thru mid-October, 9 a.m. to 5 p.m., additional days and times as posted.
 The restored Pioneer Village, founded in 1814, contains 20 historic buildings to explore.
 The centerpiece is a 3-story limestone gristmill, built in 1817, that still grinds cornmeal today.
 Heritage interpreters portray the year 1863 and demonstrate period crafts.

 - Bringing Back Spring Mill: Stories and Structures

 - 1863: Stepping Back Into Spring Mill Village